vgmstream/vgmstream/README.md

 Currently there is no tool to aid in the creation of there m3u, but you can create a base m3u and edit as a text file.

+vgmstream's "m3u tagging" is meant to be simple to make and share (just a text file), easier to support in multiple players (rather than needed a custom plugin), having OST-like ordering in the M3U, and be flexible enough to have commands.
 If you are not satisfied with vgmstream's tagging format, foobar2000 has other plugins (with write support) that may be of use:
 - m-TAGS: http://www.m-tags.org/
 - foo_external_tags: https://foobar.hyv.fi/?view=foo_external_tags

 ## Virtual TXTP files
 Some of vgmstream's plugins allow you to use virtual .txtp files, that combined